Adversarial Camera Alignment Network for Unsupervised Cross-camera Person Re-identification: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{erson} re-identification (Re-ID) is to match images of the same individual captured by different cameras with non-overlapping camera views~\cite{DBLP:journals/tmm/ChenLLCH11}.
 Broadly, person Re-ID can be treated as a special case of the image retrieval problem with the goal of querying from a large-scale gallery set to quickly and accurately find the images that match a probe image~\cite{DBLP:journals/tip/ZhangLZZZ15}\cite{DBLP:journals/tmm/Wang0TL13}.
-In recent years, person Re-ID has drawn an increasing interest in both academia and industry due to its great potentials in the video analysis and understanding community.
+In recent years, person Re-ID has drawn an increasing interest in both academia and industry due to its great potentials in video surveillance applications~\cite{DBLP:journals/tifs/MaJZTP20,DBLP:journals/tifs/YeL0Y20}.

-Currently, most existing work for person Re-ID mainly focuses on the supervised~\cite{DBLP:conf/cvpr/XiaoLOW16,DBLP:conf/aaai/ChenCZH17,sun2018beyond,zheng2018re,zheng2019pose} and unsupervised~\cite{fan2018unsupervised,zhong2018generalizing,Bak_2018_ECCV,wang2018transferable,lv2018unsupervised} cases.
+Currently, most existing work for person Re-ID mainly focuses on the supervised~\cite{DBLP:conf/cvpr/XiaoLOW16,DBLP:conf/aaai/ChenCZH17,sun2018beyond,zheng2018re,zheng2019pose,wu2019cross} and unsupervised~\cite{fan2018unsupervised,zhong2018generalizing,Bak_2018_ECCV,wang2018transferable,lv2018unsupervised} cases.
 Although the supervised person Re-ID methods can achieve good performance in many public datasets, they need a large-scale labeled dataset to train models, especially for the deep-learning-based methods.
 However, labeling data incurs a significant cost, especially when the identities across different camera views need to be matched.
 Therefore, supervised methods usually do not scale well in real-world applications.
-On the other hand, for the unsupervised person Re-ID methods, due to the complete lack of label information to train sufficiently good models, they still have a big performance gap with their supervised counterparts.
+On the other hand, for the unsupervised Re-ID methods, due to the complete lack of label information to train sufficiently good models, they still have a big performance gap with their supervised counterparts.